eireksten/jspatterns/README.md

 Modify `app.js` and `index.html`, implementing the following using jquery and zepto:

-1. Download zepto / jquery (ie. from http://cdnjs.cloudflare.com/ajax/libs/zepto/1.1.3/zepto.min.js) and put it in the js/lib directory.
-Include it from index.html.
-2. Move the script tag to the head of the file, and use the document ready event from zepto/jQuery.
+1. Move the script tag to the head of the file, and use the document ready event from zepto/jQuery.
-3. Create a header and a text field for the name of the note
+2. Create a header for displaying the note name and a text field for editing the name of the note.
-4. Update the header whenever the text field changes
+3. Update the header whenever the text field changes.
-5. Create a text area for the note contents
+4. Create a text area for the note contents.
-6. [Optional] Use the first line in the text area as note name.
+5. [Optional] Use the first line in the text area as note name instead of a separate file.

 ## Exercise 4 - Module Pattern